 The Rajasthani woman performs the Chari, a sprightly dance even while carrying an earthen urn or brass pot on her head.
 What is most amazing is that a lighted ‘Diya’ or oil lamp is placed in this urn and its glow is visible throughout the period of the dance.
 The perfect balance and adroitness of these dancers command reverence and applause whenever the Chari is performed.

-The womenfolk of the Kisherigarh region of the state of Rajasthan specialize in this dance form and the region has produced the best known Chari performers.
-Sometimes the oil-rich cottonseed is burnt instead of the diya and is placed in the pot.
-Years o rigorous practice is needed to acquire this skill and thus the women avoid any risk of getting burnt.
+The womenfolk of the Kisherigarh region of the state of Rajasthan specialize in this dance form and the region has produced the best-known Chari performers.
+Sometimes the oil-rich cottonseed is burnt instead of the Diya and is placed in the pot.
+Years o rigorous practice is needed to acquire this skill and thus women avoid any risk of getting burnt.

 The grace, the music, and the sparkling colors of their costumes illuminated by the diya’s soft glow, Chari is indeed a dance of the spirited women devoted o upholding their traditions even in modern days.

 Chari Dance does not have any particular movements except balancing the pots on their heads.
 These ladies dance like ghoomar.
-Instruments played are Dhol, bankiya, and thali.
-This dance is a significance of goodness and is known as a welcome dance also.
+The instruments played are Dhol, bankiya, and thali.
+This dance is a sign of goodness and is known as a welcome dance also.

-Gujjar ladies wear big nose rings, on top of their heads they wear khol(define) of coconut.
+Gujjar ladies wear big nose rings, and on top of their heads, they wear khol(define) of coconut.
 Sampan ladies wear gold ornaments, Hansli, timniya, mogri, punchi, bangdi, gajra, armlets, Karli, tanka, navr are the main ornaments.

 |Rajasthani singer||Langa singer||Dholak-player||Tabla-player|

 |Khartal-player||Fireman (Bhavai)||Sarangi-player||Kachi Gori|